Trade Show Vendor Application & Contract

 (Please read carefully and save for reference.)

-Rules and regulations governing the show have been briefly written to advise participants of their privileges, restrictions and requirements.
-Any changes to the rules and regulations must be made prior to the opening of the show.
+Rules and regulations governing the Rocky Mountain Horse Expo tradeshow have been briefly written to advise participants of their privileges, restrictions, and requirements.
+Any changes to the rules and regulations must be made before the opening of the tradeshow.
 Rocky Mountain Horse Expo will be referred to as “EXPO” in the following.

-1. Stall/booth space will be assigned and given priority according to the date on which the application and payment is received, and will be assigned at the discretion of the show management.
+1. Stall/booth space will be assigned and given priority according to the date on which the application and payment were received and will be assigned at the discretion of the show management.
 Participant agrees to accept the booth or stall space assigned and further agrees to accept reassignment to create a more effective EXPO or for safety purposes.

 3. EXPO reserves the right to limit the number of horses from one breed or participant due to limited time and space.